ebrown-cs3280-sum-19/ChapterNotes/Chapter1Notes.md

 * OOP Terminology
   * **Classes** - Reusable software components.
 Similar to blueprints, they are used to create an object in memory.
   * **Instance** - The process of building an object from a class is called *instantiation*.
 An object is referred to as an instance of its class.
-  * **Methods** - Behaviors of an object is housed in methods.
+  * **Methods** - Behaviors of an object are written in functions called methods.
 It hides the implementation of the behavior from the user.
   * **Instance Variables** - Attributes of an object defined in the class.
+Usually are private.
   * **Properties** - Contain accessors for getting and setting instance variables.
   * **Encapsulation** - Hiding implementation details within an object.
   * **Inheritance** - Creating a new object that absorbs the characteristics of another object.
+  * **Polymorphism** - Allows the calling of objects that share the same base class as if they are all the same base class.
+This is the most powerful concept behind OOP.
+It's simple in theory but hard to master.
 * C# has its roots in C, C++ and Java
   * Java came before C# and Java was very popular so C# borrows a lot from Java.
   * This helps java developers transition to C#